dhuang99/Asset-PDF-Organization/README.md

 ```sh
 powershell.exe -noexit -ExecutionPolicy Bypass -File "Path To PDF_Organizer.ps1"
 ```
-After executing the script, an error may appear.
-Ignore it.
-It will then ask whether you want to save a text log of the powershell session.
-Whilke the script is running, it will let you know when a folder is created (yellow text) and when a PDF is succesfully moved to its appropriate folder (green text).
+You will have the option of saving a transcript when you start the script.
+While the script is running, it will let you know when a folder is created (yellow text) and when a PDF is succesfully moved to its appropriate folder (green text).
 If there is a duplicate, then it will ask whether you want to add another PDF with a number at the end.

 ## Road Map
 This script was created as a quick automation tool and a way for me to learn PowerShell.
 Thus, it will have a lot of places where it can improve.